Explore our 2026 Trips

 Where Volunteering Meets Ecotourism

 An authentic elephant sanctuary nestled in the forest of Cambodia is where we will spend the beginning part of the trip.
+Students will hav the unique opportunity to work with the most famous elephant on earth; Kavaan.
 Because the sanctuary believes elephants should roam freely and naturally in their own environment with little disturbance, our projects will focus largely on caring for their environment, reforestation work and planting food for the elephants to eat, such as bamboo.
 Students will also learn how to do wellness checks on the elephants and be involved in a plethora of other projects on site.
 Our off days will be spent hiking and swimming in the forest waterfalls and visits to town.

 Cultural Excursions in Cambodia